Benjamin Kunz Mejri: Evolution Security

-Kunz Mejri started Evolution Security in 2010 with the developer Pim Campers from the Netherlands.
+Kunz Mejri started Evolution Security in 2010 with the security researcher and developer Pim Campers from the Netherlands.
 The company is known for manual security checks and the detection of back doors in operating systems, hardware or software.
 In 2014, the company changed its legal form and officially became a limited liability company with its registered office in the Technology Centre in Kassel-Wilhelmshöhe.

 Vulnerability Laboratory

 In 2005 Kunz Mejri opened the first laboratory as a portal for researchers to record bug bounty vulnerabilities.[1]
 The public vulnerability laboratory has over 1,000 active researchers from around the world and lists over 2,000 specially reported vulnerabilities with technical details.
 In addition, the laboratory has documents, videos and analyses from the field of IT security relating to security vulnerabilities.
 Vulnerability Laboratory is the first internationally registered vulnerability portal for independent IT security researchers.

 Securityanalysis of Skype (VoIP)

 In 2011 Kunz Mejri published one of the first reports on vulnerabilities in Skype-software and architecture at the Hack in the Box conference in Kuala Lumpur, Malaysia.
 The release took place in cooperation with Skype.
 In the presentation, Kunz Mejri explained his own found vulnerabilities to other researchers.